Stefanos-stk/AliceBob/README.txt

-A3 Secure Channels Maxwell Rose Stefanos Stoikos
+A3 Secure Channels: Maxwell Rose Stefanos Stoikos

 Setup:
+- Install cryptography using pip3 install cryptography

+Instructions:
+- We tested this on Ubuntu and Windows
 - Run "python3 Gen.py" in order to generate the key pairs required
 - Check to see if the following keys are generated: private_key_alice.pem,public_key_alice.pem,private_key_bob.pem,public_key_bob.pem
 - If yes then proceed with running the following commands: